-The CSU IP Office (also known as CSU IP) requires that accepted applicants must:
+CSU IP requires that accepted applicants must:

-- remain in good academic standing; - maintain the required GPA (as set for the particular program) after acceptance into the program; - fulfill any program language and other requirements prior to the program start date; - meet all other conditions set by CSU IP.
+- 1. Be degree seeking students who are matriculated at a CSU campus; - 2.
+Remain in good academic standing; - 3.
+Maintain the required GPA (as set for the particular program) after acceptance into the program; - 4.
+Fulfill any program language and other requirements prior to the program start date; - 5.
+Meet all other conditions set by CSU IP.